Modular by Design

 The guiding design principle of the LASER BEAM curriculum, setting it apart from existing programs in learning analytics and educational data science, is a close connection between exemplary STEM education research and hands-on experience analyzing real-world datasets.
 This connection is essential for building the competencies necessary to carry out high-quality education research in STEM fields and to enable researchers to integrate methodological strategies and practices with theoretical and practical issues in STEM education.
 Guiding design principles the LASER curriculum include:

-• Scaffolded Activities.
-Activities are carefully scaffolded to ease learners into the conceptual and technical aspects of learning analytics and to gradually release instructor supports.
+2. Scaffolded Activities.
+Carefully scaffolded activities designed to ease learners into the conceptual and technical aspects and gradually release instructor support.

-• Real-World Data. real-world datasets from a wide range of sources such as MOOCs, student information systems, and log data from digital learning platforms.
+4. Real-World Data.
+Use of real-world datasets from a wide range of sources such as MOOCs, student information systems, and log data from digital learning platforms.

-• Topic Deep Dives.
-Each Module Opportunities for participants to explore key topics in-depth through Essential Readings and coding Case Studies.
+5. Topic Deep Dives.
+Opportunities for participants to explore key topics in-depth through Essential Readings and coding Case Studies.

 Modules Topics